This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 Now, I know what you might be thinking: “Another protein shake?
 Yawn.”
 But trust me, this isn’t your average blend.
-This healthy vanilla protein shake is a cleaner, healthier and tastier recipe crafted for champions, designed to nourish your body and ignite your inner fire.
-Feeling inspired now?!
+This healthy vanilla protein shake is a cleaner, more substantial, healthier and tastier recipe crafted for champions, designed to nourish your body and tastes really great.

 • Sustained energy: The combination of protein, healthy fats, and complex carbohydrates will provide a steady stream of energy, preventing those dreaded mid-day crashes.